feff14/WebTec/README.md

 # WebTec
-This is my Website for the Web Technologies Module at HSLU.
+This is my Website for the Web Technologies lecture @ HSLU.